Thursday, October 10, 2024

 }

-The distinct() method takes a stream and returns a stream containing all of the stream's distinct elements.
+The distinct() method takes a stream and returns a stream containing all of the stream's different elements.

 👉 We can find distinctive brand names in another way.